MikeTheGent/Dual_Clock/README.md

  The time zone info in TimeSource.cpp can be edited to suit different time zones.

- I have designed a 3D printed open frame case for the clock.
-STL files will be available later.

  Many mods are possible to suit different hardware.

  The version I am building uses a Waveshare ESP32 S3 Zero MCU.
 This is slight